Master’s Programme in Computer Science

 Focus on research for understanding of future development

-The education focuses greatly on research preparation, and the courses look at aspects at the research front of computer science, applying these in different ways.
-The education consists of lectures, seminars, and laborations in group och single-handedly.
+The programme focuses greatly on research preparation, and the courses look at aspects at the research front of computer science, applying these in different ways.
+The teaching consists of lectures, seminars, and laborations in group and single handedly.

-The Master’s programme in computer science is a broad education with the opportunity to study several courses in the computer science field.
+The Master’s programme in Computer Science is a broad programme with the opportunity to study several courses in the computer science field.
 The programme requires significant knowledge in programming, If you are interested in a specific area, you have the opportunity to profile and deepen your knowledge in this field through elective courses.

 The programme has three main directions: IT security, Intelligent Systems, and Distributed and Parallel Systems.

 During the first semester, you will study courses that prepare you for future elective courses within the respective direction.
 Mandatory courses the first semester is artificial intelligence, Unix programming, cloud computing and network security.
 In these courses the practical assignments are based on programming, i.e. you will be required to program your own solutions.

 The focus of the IT security area includes courses in safe software development, software security and analysis of malicious software.
 In the field of parallel and distributed systems, we work a lot with performance issues, parallel programming, virtualization and cloud-based systems.
 Within the field of intelligent systems, you will learn techniques for how to develop computer based functionals that are capable of complex processing and data analysis.
 This field includes courses in machine learning, simulation and decision support.